Mortgage Contracts and Underwater Default: Numerical Analysis

 We next identify equivalent foreclosure costs for a common contract rate $m_0=m^F=m^A=m^P$.
 Here, Figure \ref{F:foreclosure_costs} plots maps $H_t\to \phi^A(H_t)$ and $H_t\to \phi^P(H_t)$ at some future time $t>0$ for house prices below the initial $H_0=1$.
-First, we note that the equivalent foreclosure rates are relatively insensitive to the house price.
-Second, equivalent foreclosure costs are small in the low benefit case.
-For example, when $\delta=4.5\%$, the ABM becomes more valuable than the FRM once foreclosure costs approach $30\%$ of the home value.
-The APRM fares worse, with equivalent costs in the $40\%-50\%$ range, but nevertheless both contracts outperform at the observed foreclosure costs of \cite{andersson2014loss, campbell2011forced}.
-For $\delta=7\%$, foreclosure costs must be very high before the ABM and APRM contracts are competitive.
+First, we observe the equivalent foreclosure rates are relatively insensitive to the house price.
+Second, equivalent foreclosure costs are small.
+For example, when $\delta=4.5\%$, the ABM becomes more valuable than the FRM once foreclosure costs approach $15\%$ of the home value.
+The APRM fares worse, with equivalent costs in the $20\%-30\%$ range, but nevertheless both contracts outperform at the observed foreclosure costs of \cite{andersson2014loss, campbell2011forced}.
+For $\delta=7\%$, foreclosure costs must be higher before the ABM and APRM contracts are competitive.
 Here, the larger benefit the homeowner obtains through home-ownership induces her to remain in the house.
 As such, the lower payment rate dominates, reducing the ABM and APRM contract values.
-Lastly, the flat region in the $\delta=4.5\%$ case is where immediate default is the optimal FRM strategy.
-This gives $V^F(h) = h$.
-While the ABM and APRM (because $m_0 < \delta$) continue for all low house states, it follows from the formulas that $V^A(h) \approx m_0 h/\delta$ and $V^P(m) \approx m_0B_0 h /\delta$ when $h\approx 0$.
-Thus, $\phi^A(h) \approx 1-m_0/\delta$ and $\phi^P(h) \approx 1- m_0 B_0 / \delta$ for $h\approx 0$.
-The plot for $\delta = 7\%$ case has this feature as well.

-While providing an interesting viewpoint for the ABM and APRM, identifying equivalent foreclosure costs for a common mortgage rate does not really equate the contract values, as foreclosure costs are both exogenous and fixed for a given locale (though varying widely across the United States).
-Therefore, we turn to a second method for equating the contracts: identifying for a fixed foreclosure cost, the mortgage rate spread which equates ABM and APRM values to FRM value.
+Lastly, the flat regions correspond to where immediate default is the optimal FRM strategy.